-Improvement Benefit Affected activities Analysis of flooding areas and look for options to reduce impacts Reduce repeat flooding areas, extend the pavement and surfacing, keep roads open.
-Drainage Designing better footpaths that will include our disabled community Creating a safer environment for more people to get out and use the footpaths.
-Active transport
+Improvement Benefit Affected activities Priority/timeframe Dependencies Delivery method and/or cost Analysis of flooding areas and look for options to reduce impacts Reduce repeat flooding areas, extend the pavement and surfacing, keep roads open.
+Drainage Medium Years 2-6 In-house, some technical / specialist support may be required Designing better footpaths to suit mobility needs Creating a safer environment for more people to get out and use the footpaths.
+Active transport High Ongoing In-house Creating footpaths with the minimum width of 1.5m Creating a wide enough footpath for everyone to use, such as pedestrians sharing footpaths with cyclists where appropriate.
+Active transport High Ongoing In-house Trees being removed that are not appropriate for footpaths Footpaths will last longer when there are no tree roots lifting/breaking footpaths up.
+Active transport Medium Programme to be developed Programming in- house

-Improvement Benefit Affected activities Creating footpaths with the minimum width of 1.5m Creating a wide enough footpath for everyone to use, such as pedestrians sharing footpaths with cyclists where appropriate.
-Active transport Trees being removed that are not appropriate for footpaths Footpaths will last longer when there are no tree roots lifting/breaking footpaths up.
-Active transport Tree roots create tripping hazards for pedestrians on footpaths.
+Improvement Benefit Affected activities Priority/timeframe Dependencies Delivery method and/or cost Tree roots create tripping hazards for pedestrians on footpaths.
 By removing the inappropriate trees, we will remove a significant amount of tripping hazards.
+Further develop resilience programme and determine funding strategy A more resilient network.
+Drainage Medium Funding Cost TBC